-- 17. (1) The Municipality may, on its own initiative, rezone land of which it is not the owner to - - (a) provide a public service or to provide a public recreational space; or - (b) substitute a zoning scheme or part thereof for a zoning scheme in terms of which the land is not zoned in accordance with the utilisation thereof or existing use rights. - (2) An applicant or owner who wishes land to be rezoned, must submit an application to the Municipality in terms of section 15(2). - (3) An application that entails the rezoning of land, must be prepared by a registered planner.
+- 17. (1) The Municipality may, on its own initiative, rezone land of which it is not the owner to- - (a) provide a public service or to provide a public recreational space; or - (b) substitute a zoning scheme or part thereof for a zoning scheme in terms of which the land is not zoned in accordance with the utilisation thereof or existing use rights. - (2) An applicant who wishes land to be rezoned must submit an application to the Municipality in terms of section 15(2). - (3) When the Municipality creates an overlay zone for land it must comply with sections 12 and 13 of the Municipal Systems Act. - (4) Zoning may be made applicable to a land unit or part thereof and zoning need not follow cadastral boundaries. - (5) Subject to subsection (6), a rezoning approval contemplated in subsection (2) lapses after the applicable period reckoned from the date that the approval comes into operation if, within that period- - (a) the zoning is not utilised in accordance with the approval; or

-- (4) When the Municipality creates an overlay zone for land, it must comply with the provisions of sections 12 and 13 of the Municipal Systems Act. - (5) The zoning may be made applicable to a land unit or a part thereof and zoning need not follow cadastral boundaries. - (6) Subject to subsection (7), a rezoning approval contemplated in subsection (2) lapses after the applicable period, determined from the date from which the approval comes into operation, if within that period - - (a) the zoning is not utilised in accordance with the approval; or - (b) the following requirements have not been met: - (i) the approval by the Municipality of a building plan envisaged for the utilisation of the approved use right; and - (ii) commencement of the construction of the building contemplated in subparagraph (i). - (7) An approval of a rezoning to subdivisional area contemplated in section 20(2) lapses after the applicable period, determined from the date from which the approval comes into operation if, within that period - - (a) a subdivision application is not submitted; or - (b) the conditions of approval are not complied with. - (8) If a subdivision application is submitted in respect of land that is zoned as subdivisional area, the zoning of subdivisional area lapses on the later date of the following dates: - (a) the date on which the subdivision is approved; or - (b) the date after the applicable period contemplated in subsection (7), including any extended period approved in terms of section 67. - (9) The approval of a rezoning to subdivisional area must include conditions that make provision for at least - - (a) density requirements; - (b) main land uses and the extent thereof; and - (c) a detailed phasing plan or a framework including- - (i) main transport routes; - (ii) main land uses; - (iii) bulk infrastructure; - (iv) requirements of organs of state; - (v) public open space requirements; and - (vi) physical development constraints. - (10) If a rezoning approval lapses, the zoning applicable to the land before the approval of the rezoning applies or, where no zoning existed before the approval of the rezoning, the Municipality must determine a zoning in terms of section 13.
+- (b) the following requirements have not been met: - (i) the approval by the Municipality of a building plan envisaged for the utilisation of the approved use right; and - (ii) commencement of the construction of the building contemplated in subparagraph (i). - (6) An approval of a rezoning to subdivisional area contemplated in section 20(2) lapses after the applicable period reckoned from the date that the approval comes into operation if, within that period- - (a) a subdivision application is not submitted; or - (b) the conditions of approval are not complied with. - (7) If a subdivision application is submitted in respect of land that is zoned as subdivisional area, the zoning of subdivisional area lapses on the later date of the following dates: - (a) the date on which the subdivision is approved; or - (b) the date after the applicable period contemplated in subsection (6) including any extended period approved in terms of section 67. - (8) The approval of a rezoning to subdivisional area must include conditions that make provision for at least- - (a) density requirements; - (b) main land uses and the extent thereof; and - (c) a detailed phasing plan or a framework including- - (i) main transport routes; - (ii) main land uses; - (iii) bulk infrastructure; - (iv) requirements of organs of state; - (v) public open space requirements; and - (vi) physical development constraints. - (9) If a rezoning approval lapses, the zoning applicable to the land before the approval of the rezoning applies or, where no zoning existed before the approval of the rezoning, the Municipality must determine a zoning in terms of section 13.